For Procore Customers in the United States

 - Create Your Project's Subcontracts.
 A subcontract is a contractual agreement between the contracting company and the subcontractors who perform the scope of work.
 In Procore, there are two ways to create a subcontract: (1) You can Award a Winning Tender and Convert it into a Subcontract, or you can (2) directly Create a Subcontract in the Commitments tool.

 - Create Subcontractor Invoices and Manage Invoice Contacts.
-Using the Commitments or Invoicing tool, you can also Create an Invoice on Behalf of an Invoice Contact or you can provide your subcontractor's invoice contacts with the appropriate permissions to access their purchase orders and subcontracts.
-See Add Invoice Contacts to a Purchase Order or Subcontract.
-Users with 'Admin' permission on the Commitments tool can also use those permissions to manage invoices with the Invoicing Tool.
+Using the Commitments or Progress Billing tool, you can also Create an Invoice on Behalf of an Invoice Contact or you can provide your subcontractor's invoice contacts with the appropriate permissions to access their purchase orders and subcontracts.
+See Add Invoice Contacts to a Purchase Order or Subcontract Users with 'Admin' permission on the Commitments tool can also use those permissions to manage invoices with the Progress Billing Tool.

 - Create a Payments Issued Log.
 After you start issuing payments on your project, you can create a log to track the payments you've issued.
 Your budget and budget reports are automatically updated to reflect your entries.
 See Add Payments Issued.